ssrome/100-days-of-code/log.md

 **Today's Progress:** Back to looking at React, which included coding a basic React component https://twitter.com/saromsaweb/status/1084593288559108096

 **Thoughts:** My previous work on React was on FreeCodeCamp.
 This time, I actually coded my first React component in preparation for the other FreeCodeCamp projects for the Front End Libraries Certification.

+### Day 50: January 14, 2019

+**Today's Progress:** Working on React on FreeCodeCamp and started a project with a colleague where I'll be coding the frontend while he codes the backend https://twitter.com/saromsaweb/status/1084927909423390720

+**Thoughts:** Started off by by doing some work grabbing data from an API.
+So far I've only managed to grab from one set of results.
+Need to expand on grabing the same key but from mutiple results.